mohemohe/obsidian-claude-code-integration/README.md

 1. After enabling the plugin, you can access Claude Code through:
    - The ribbon icon in the left sidebar
-   - Command palette: `Claude Code Obsidian Integration: Open Claude Code`
+   - Command palette: `Claude Code Integration: Open Claude Code`

 2. Configure the plugin settings:
    - Claude Code installation path (if not in default location)